kolown2007/ghostwhisper/artwork manual/1_general-important-info.md

-# GENERAL IMPORTANT INFORMATION
+# GhostWhisper 2025 - GENERAL IMPORTANT INFORMATION

-GhostWhisper 2025
+This short section must be read for proper operation.

 ## Artwork Description
 a simplified online-mode build of GhostWhisper that streams audio and serves files from a remote server (no SD card).
 All device logic is moved to a separate server.